input-output-hk/jormungandr/doc/configuration/network.md

 ### Setting the `public_id`

-Unless you want to advertise your node as a trusted peer, you don't want to set a `public_id`.
+This is needed to advertise your node as a trusted peer.
-This is completely useful.
-If not set, the node will generate a random one automatically.
+If not set, the node will generate a random ID, which is fine for a regular user.

 ### `topics_of_interest`